nextcloud/documentation/README.rst

 Documentation is published on https://doc.owncloud.org and https://doc.owncloud.com.

-The documentation Wiki https://github.com/owncloud/documentation/wiki is available for tips, tricks, edge cases, and anyone who wants to contribute more easuly, without using Git and Sphinx.
+The documentation Wiki https://github.com/owncloud/documentation/wiki is available for tips, tricks, edge cases, and anyone who wants to contribute more easily, without using Git and Sphinx.

 Manuals
 -------